Here we provide help for some of the problems that you may encounter when using DVC Studio.

 project table.
 Once you push the missing parent commit to the Git remote, the

 live experiment will get nested under the parent commit as expected.

-Iterative Studio automatically checks for updates to your repository using
+DVC Studio automatically checks for updates to your repository using webhooks,

-webhooks, but it can not rely on this mechanism for custom Git objects, like
+but it can not rely on this mechanism for custom Git objects, like DVC